5.1 Validating Reports

 Validating Reports

-Select the Validate Report button in the Processing ribbon to run validations on the entire report:
+Select the Validate Report button in the Processing ribbon, or use Ctrl + Shift + 9 to run validations on the entire report:

 In a data point model, an individual fact may appear on more than one table.
 In an XBRL instance, it is not possible to determine from which table a duplicate fact originates since duplicate facts contain the exact same XBRL tag.
 Duplicate facts are only inserted into the XBRL instance once regardless of how many times they appear across the set of tables being submitted.
 (See Duplicate Facts for more information).